linkcryptocoin/ChainPage/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

-MongoDB is used to stored data.
+MongoDB is used to store data.
 You can download it from https://www.mongodb.com/download-center?filter=enterprise?jmp=nav#enterprise

 ## How to use